emuise/rf_primer/README.md

 |:----------:|:---------:|:----------:|
 | Broadleaf  |    716    |    161     |
 | Coniferous |    61     |    174     |

-(#tab:confusion-matrices)Confusion matrices for testing (a) and training (b) datasets using the Random Forest classifier on LiDAR data on the UBC Vancouver Campus.

 |     b      | Broadleaf | Coniferous |
 |:----------:|:---------:|:----------:|
 | Broadleaf  |    707    |     66     |
 | Coniferous |    179    |    160     |
+: Confusion matrices for testing (a) and training
+(b) datasets using the Random Forest classifier on LiDAR data on the UBC Vancouver Campus.{#tab:confusion-matrices}

-![(#fig:roc-auc) Receiver operating characteristic curve for each classification performed by the Random Forest algorithm on trees in the UBC Vancouver Campus.](D:/Files/Sync/Non-Masters/website2/outputs/roc.pdf)
+![Receiver operating characteristic curve for each classification performed by the Random Forest algorithm on trees in the UBC Vancouver
+Campus.](outputs/roc.pdf){#fig:roc-auc}

-The ROC curve generated for each class shows that the classifier is better than randomness for both broadleaf and coniferous classifications (Figure @ref(fig:roc-auc)).
+The ROC curve generated for each class shows that the classifier is better than randomness for both broadleaf and coniferous classifications (@fig:roc-auc).
 Identical area under the curve values were found (0.8283832), as it is a binary classification.
-While the classifier is better than the random 1:1 line shown in Figure
+While the classifier is better than the random 1:1 line shown in
-@ref(fig:roc-auc), the confusion matrices (Table
-@ref(tab:confusion-matrices) and kappa scores were not suitable to be highly accurate for this classification.
+@fig:roc-auc, the confusion matrices (@tab:confusion-matrices) and kappa scores were not suitable to be highly accurate for this classification.

-![(#fig:varimpplot) Variable important plot for classification of broadleaf or coniferous trees on the UBC Vancouver Campus.](D:/Files/Sync/Non-Masters/website2/outputs/varimpplot.pdf)
+![Variable important plot for classification of broadleaf or coniferous trees on the UBC Vancouver Campus.](outputs/varimpplot.pdf){#fig:varimpplot}

-Variable importance was calculated for each input variable, and the top 20 are shown in Figure @ref(fig:varimpplot).
+Variable importance was calculated for each input variable, and the top 20 are shown in @fig:varimpplot.
 The highest importance variables are those associated with entropy and maximum height (*z**e**n**t**r**o**p**y*, *z**q*95, *z**m**a**x*, etc).
 As a metric of vertical diversity and evenness, entropy is a complex metric which is not easily interpretable.
-Other metrics related to height had high variable importance, and the Gini was decreased similarly with these metrics (Figure @ref(fig:varimpplot)).
+Other metrics related to height had high variable importance, and the Gini was decreased similarly with these metrics (@fig:varimpplot).

 ## 6.3 Conclusion